bayersglassey/fus2018/README.md

     ./main
     # runs ./test.fus

-    ./main -f fus/tests.fus
+    ./main -f fus/heap.fus
-    # run a different file (the full test suite, in this case)
+    # run a different file (fus/heap.fus in this case)

     ./main -c '1 2 + 3 * p'
     # run code directly (do some math and print the result)